-But once she reached the top of the hill she quickly realized that her dream property was no longer going to be hers.
-She wasn’t quite sure what the property was, all she knew was that her dream of a vacation home was no longer an option and she greatly felt the loss.
-She spent some time on the edge of the water listening to the thunder of the waterfall on the rocks before heading home.
+But once she reached the top of the hill she saw a structure had been built onto the property on the far side.
+She wasn’t quite sure what it was, all she knew was that her dream of a vacation home was no longer an option and she greatly felt the loss.
+She spent some time on the edge of the water listening to the thunder of the waterfall on the rocks, all the while wondering why Eddy hadn’t followed through with his promise.

-It was almost time for afternoon tea and as it was Leisure Day she knew that everyone would be home to sit together for a meal, which was rare in this very busy family.
-Time to change my clothes, again, she thought a little sarcastically.
-What a pain this all was!!
+It was almost time for afternoon tea and as it was Leisure Day she knew that everyone would be home to sit together for a meal.
+Which was rare in this very busy family.
+Time to change my clothes, again, she thought a little sarcastically as she rose from the ground to begin the walk home.
+What a pain all this formality was!
 Especially since she hadn’t brought that many clothes with her for the seventeen day trip.
 At least not enough to support three to five clothing changes in a day.
-Probably was time to do some shopping.
+Perhaps she should use a bit of her free time for the next few days to do some shopping.

 When she arrived back at the house, she found Nancy in the front yard inspecting the plants.
 She decided to broach the subject of the mysterious property to her.